pescetti-studio/pescetti-studio/README.md

 > even a “_simple_” follow really helps keep these projects free and open source.
 Thanks :)

 - 📫 How to reach us _(even just to say hi or insult us)_: [E-mail](pescettistudio@gmail.com) & [Twitter/X](https://x.com/pescetti_studio)

+> If you hate money, you can consider making a donation on [PayPal](https://paypal.me/PescettiStudio?country.x=IT&locale.x=it_IT) </br>
+> It really helps us keep everything free and open source for everyone :)